ParkinsonLab/MetaPro_tutorial/README.md

 Here, MetaPro demonstrates the case for automation.
 MetaPro subdivides the input data, coordinates the concurrent processes, and collects the results into one single file after all of the scanning has been complete.

-So we will skip this step and use a precomputed file, `mouse1_rRNA.infernalout`, from the tar file `precomputed_files.tar.gz`.

 MetaPro will perform the following:
 - subdivide the input data in user-defined chunksizes.